Prix Royal-Oak Preview, Tips, Runners & Trends

 Andy Powell

-The Prix Royal Oak which is contested in October of each year at Saint Cloud is one of the French Classics and is their equivalent to the English St Leger.
+The Prix Royal Oak, which is contested in October of each year at Longchamp, is one of the French Classics and is their equivalent to the English St Leger.
 This Group 1 is contested over a distance of one mile, seven and a half furlongs (3,100m) and is open to runners aged three or older.

-When the race was established in 1869 it was originally restricted to only three-year-olds until 1979 when older runners were permitted to enter, the race is named in honour of Royal Oak, a key stallion when it comes to breeding in France.
-The race was originally run at Longchamp but in 2024 was moved to Saint Cloud.
+When the race was established in 1869, it was originally restricted to only three-year-olds until 1979, when older runners were permitted to enter.
+The race is named in honour of Royal Oak, a key stallion when it comes to breeding in France.

 Prix Royal-Oak Information:

-To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Longchamp tips on the day of the race, do they agree with the runners on the trend shortlist or are they predicting other runners?
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races in France section for links to these.
+If you are interested in other predictions at Longchamp, then head over to the Longchamp tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races in France section for links to these.

 Looking at the future form, is the winner worth following next time out?
-From the past 10 if you had followed the winner of the Prix Royal-Oak next time out then you would have backed a total of 2 winners.
-Backing all 9 runners who have been out since to win at SP next time out, would have returned an LSP of +0.75.
-Whilst we wait for the 2025 Prix Royal-Oak remember you can get daily racing predictions from the expert tipsters on the racing predictions page.
+Over the past 20 renewals, if you had followed the winner of the Prix Royal-Oak next time out, then you would have backed a total of 4 winners.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -2.25.
+Whilst we wait for the 2026 Prix Royal-Oak, remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

-The runner that holds the record over the past 10 renewals for the slowest time in the race was set in the 2019 renewal when Technician from Martyn Meade under the guidance of Pierre-Charles Boudot, won in a time of 3:40.13, whilst at the other end of the spectrum, Holdthasigreen, trained by B Audouin and ridden by Tony Piccone set the quickest time of 3:18.17 in the 2018 renewal.
+The runner that holds the record over the past 20 renewals for the slowest time in the race was set in the 2019 renewal when Technician from Martyn Meade under the guidance of Pierre-Charles Boudot, won in a time of 3:40.13, whilst at the other end of the spectrum, Allegretto, trained by Sir Michael Stoute and ridden by Ryan Moore set the quickest time of 3:15.50 in the 2007 renewal.

 Prix Royal-Oak Past Winners

 Here are the Prix Royal-Oak past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won along with the age & weight of the horse.
-Also detailed is the stall where the horse came from and the total number of runners in the race.
+Each row details the year of the race, the horse which won, along with the age & weight of the horse.
+Also detailed is the stall from which the horse came and the total number of runners in the race.
 The horse's trainer and the jockey at the time of winning the Prix Royal-Oak are also displayed, along with the starting price at which the horse was sent off.

 YearHorse (Drawn)Info